DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 ### Client Queries Over TCP

-The sole differences between encrypted client queries transmitted via TCP and those sent using UDP lie in the padding length calculation and the inclusion of a length prefix, represented as two big-endian bytes.
+The sole differences between encrypted client queries transmitted via TCP and those sent using UDP lie in the padding length calculation and the inclusion of a two-byte big-endian length prefix for the encrypted DNSCrypt packet.

-In contrast, cleartext DNS query payloads do not necessitate a length prefix, regardless of whether they are transmitted via TCP.

 Unlike UDP queries, a query sent over TCP can be shorter than the response.